Ecological speciation: Post-zygotic forms of ecological isolation

 Ecologically-independent post-zygotic isolation arises out of genetic incompatibilities between two hybrid individuals of a species.
 It is thought that in some cases, hybrids have lower fitness especially based on the environment in which they reside.
 For example, in extreme environments with limited ecological niches to exploit, high fitness is necessitated, whereas if an environment has lots of niches, lower fit individuals may be able to survive for longer.
 Some studies indicate that these incompatibilities are a cause of ecological speciation because they can evolve quickly through divergent selection.

-Ecologically-dependent post-zygotic isolation results from the reduce hybrid of fitness due to its position in an ecological niche—that is, parental species occupy slightly different niches, but their hybrid offspring end up requiring a niche that is a blend between the two of which does not typically exist (in regard to a fitness landscape).
+Ecologically-dependent post-zygotic isolation results from reduced hybrid fitness due to its position in an ecological niche—that is, parental species occupy slightly different niches, but their hybrid offspring end up requiring a niche that is a blend between the two of which does not typically exist (in regard to a fitness landscape).
 This has been detected in populations of sticklebacks (Gasterosteus aculeatus), water-lily beetles (Galerucella nymphaeae), pea aphids, and tephritid flies (Eurosta solidaginis).

 Selection against hybrids can sometimes (it is possible that nonecological speciation can be attributed) be considered a form of ecological isolation if it originates from an ecological mechanism.
 For example, the hybrid offspring may be seen as "less attractive" to mates due to intermediate sexual displays or differences in sexual communication.
 The end result is that the genes of each parental population are unable to intermix as they are carried by a hybrid who is unlikely to reproduce.
 This pattern of sexual selection against hybrid offspring has been found in Heliconius butterflies.
 The two species H. cydno and H. melpomene are distributed sympatrically in South America and hybridize infrequently.
 When they do hybridize, the species shows strong assortive mating due to the mimicry-evolved color pattern that hybrid offspring have an intermediate of.
 Similar patterns have been found in lacewings migrating patterns of Sylvia atricapilla bird populations, wolf spiders (Schizocosa ocreata and S. rovneri) and their courtship behaviors, sympatric benthic and limnetic sticklebacks (the Gasterosteus aculeatus complex), and the Panamanian butterflies Anartia fatima and A. amathea.
 Flowers involving pollinator discrimination against hybrids have shown this pattern as well, in monkey flowers (Erythranthe lewisii and Erythranthe cardinalis) and in two species of the Louisiana iris group, Iris fulva and I. hexagona.